 - Gravy – using the pan from the delicious turkey recipe above and a few extra ingredients, this gravy can be whipped up while the turkey is sitting aside.

 - Green Beans – This recipe takes approximately 5 minutes to prep, and 10 minutes to cook in a covered pan on the stove.
-You can have these cooking while you are preparing the gravy and re-heating or warming dishes in the oven.
+You can have this cooking while you are preparing the gravy and reheating or warm dishes in the oven.

 - Cranberry Sauce – This is my own recipe for cranberry sauce and takes about 10 minutes to cook.

 - Mashed Potatoes – Boil potatoes.
 Once soft, remove from the water.
 Add a little chicken stock, crushed garlic, salt, pepper, and butter and mash until smooth.

 - Buttermilk Biscuits – Bake these biscuits ahead of time (they take approximately 15 minutes), then re-heat once the turkey is out of the oven.